Mark Wystrach

-Biography

-Wystrach, a native of Sonoita, Arizona, attended Salpointe Catholic High School in Tucson, Arizona from 1994 to 1998.
-Wystrach proposed to his girlfriend Ty Haney on May 28, 2019.
-Wystrach and Haney got married on October 8, 2019.
-On November 21, 2019, they welcomed a baby girl Sundance "Sunny" Leon.
-On December 5, 2021, they welcomed a baby boy.
-His sister, Alex Flanagan, is a sports journalist that has worked for multiple networks.

-Acting and modelling career
+Acting and modeling careers

 Wystrach played the role of Fox Crane on the NBC soap opera Passions from 2006–2007 before the show moved to DirecTV in September 2007.
 He had a cameo role in CSI: Miami (season 6, episode 11).
 He played Nolan and Vic Fraiser, aka Kamen Rider Wrath, in the television series Kamen Rider: Dragon Knight.
 In 2017, Wystrach took the title role in the movie Johnny Christ.

-He also portrayed country singer Gary Paxton in the 2021 film, The Eyes of Tammy Faye.
+He also portrayed country singer Gary S. Paxton in the 2021 film The Eyes of Tammy Faye.

 He was also signed to IMG Models as a model.

+Personal life

+In October 2019 he married Tyler Haney, and in November 2019 she had their first child, a girl, by emergency c-section.
+In December 2021 the couple had their second child, a boy.